How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 Those living in the tents had already begun calling it by names like “Ship Creek”.

-But an official name was needed, so they had everyone vote for their favorite.
+But they required an official name, so they had everyone vote for their favorite.

 The winner was Alaska City with Lane a close second.